MITMotorsports/can_validator/README.md

 - Frequency constraints are met (e.g. is the heartbeat being sent out atleast every 1 second?)
 - Consecutive, repeated messages are compressed into 'message blocks' with start and end times.
 This dramatically improves readability of the log
 - IDs and data fields are converted to their human-readable symbols (as defined in the spec!)

+*There are a few features that the spec validator accepts, but aren't in the example spec file (e.g. range of data thresholds, float data values, etc.).
+A full demonstration of the format can now be found in `opel_gt_can_spec.txt`.